Minimalism is about eliminating the unnecessary so we can focus on the things that matters most.

 This will ease sudden decluttering and will make sure that no trash exists in front of you.

 Maintaining a minimalist workstation is no sweat.
-All you have to do is to stick with the essentials and the things that inspires you.
+All you have to do is to stick with the essentials and the things that inspire you.
 Avoid clutter and put back the things in their respective areas after use.

 Hope this helps!
 If you have other suggestions and ideas on how to maintain a minimalist workstation, just leave a comment below.